IBCS-Stuff/Book-Problems-Four/Modle/src/WrittenQuestions.md

 # Book-Problems-Four

 # 27
-1. If 2 of the Numbers are the same
+1. If the third number is the smallest number then the wrong value will be returned The Corrected Format is in a different file

 # 28